carlobortolan/quantrs/README.md

 If you find any bugs or have suggestions for improvement, please open a new issue or submit a pull request.

+## Disclaimer

+This library is not intended for professional use.
+It is a hobby project and should be treated as such.

 ## License

 This project is licensed under either of: